NestorSkiad/nearest_color/README.md

 See **Nearest Color GUI** to get a better idea of what this project is about.

 This version runs through all 8-bit colors to find the nearest named color for each.
+The default strategy is multithreaded from color generator.

 The program's result has been included in output.txt.